Case Study: The Miller Family's Cross-Border Financial Journey

 The most dangerous element of the Millers' financial situation was lurking in their Canadian investment account.

-When they opened their non-registered account, they did what any reasonable Canadian resident would do: invested in popular Canadian mutual funds recommended by their banker.
+When they opened their non-registered account, they did what any reasonable Canadian resident would do - invested in popular Canadian mutual funds recommended by their bank planner.
 What they didn't know was that these funds were classified as Passive Foreign Investment Companies (PFICs) under U.S. tax law - and Sarah, as a U.S. person, would face severe penalties.

 The PFIC rules are punitive provisions in the Internal Revenue Code.
 Investment gains are taxed at the highest ordinary income rate (not the preferential capital gains rate), plus an interest charge.
 Additionally, each PFIC holding requires filing IRS Form 8621, a complex disclosure that can cost hundreds of dollars per fund in accounting fees.